DeskRohan/studio/README.md

 # NextGenSDE: Your Personalized Placement Preparation Hub

 **NextGenSDE** is a modern, AI-powered web application designed to help computer science students streamline their preparation for software development placements.
 It provides a structured roadmap, personalized resources, and intelligent tools to keep users motivated and on track toward their career goals.

-The application uses **Cloud Firestore** as its database, linking all user data (profile, progress, etc.) to their Google account for a seamless, cross-device experience.
+**Important Note:** This application runs entirely on the client-side.
+All user data (profile, progress, streak, roadmap) is stored in the browser's **local storage**.
+There is no backend database, meaning data is tied to the specific browser and device you use it on.

 ---

 ## ✨ Key Features

-- ** Personalized Dashboard:** A central hub that provides a quick overview of the user's progress, including topics completed, topics remaining, current day streak, and a visual consistency tracker.
+- **Personalized Dashboard:** A central hub that provides a quick overview of the user's progress, including topics completed, topics remaining, current day streak, and a visual consistency tracker.

 - **Dynamic Study Roadmap:**
     - **Expert-Curated Plan:** A default 9-month, phase-by-phase roadmap covering essential DSA, core CS subjects, and development skills.